GNS-Science/nzshm-documentation/docs/architecture/api_gateway_pattern.md

 The NSHM service APIs are all using [graphql standard](https://graphql.org/).
 This means that the API gateway can also provide [schema stitching](https://the-guild.dev/graphql/stitching/docs) to improve flexibilty and efficiencies that benefit the client application.

 In the Kororaa APP API Gateway example shown above we have a web application client which communicates with a single API Gateway endpoint via the DNS hostname/path **nshm-test.gns.cri.nz/kororaa-app-api**.
-This API gateway simply directs request bys their path to the associated lambda function i.e **nshm-kororaa-apigw-test-app**.
+This API gateway simply directs request by path to the associated lambda function i.e **nshm-kororaa-apigw-test-app**.
 This lambda function runs a lightweight node express application that stitches and proxies to the required  microservices.

 Also shown as examples in the diagram above we have: